tinymce/tinymce-docs/plugins/a11ychecker.md

 ### `a11ychecker_ignored_rules`

-The `a11ychecker_ignored_rules` option prevents specific A11ychecker rules being checked.
+The `a11ychecker_ignored_rules` option prevents specific Accessibility Checker rules being checked.
 This feature allows developers to skip rules that flag known issues in content until the issue is fixed.

 **Type:** `String`